Rishav8989/crm_go/README.md

 - customer data can be **deleted**

 A customer has the following fields in the database:
+- id (A customer's database internal identifier, this identifier is handled internally and can't be changed)
 - name (A customers first and last name - String)
 - phone (Contact information about the customer - String)
 - contacted (A yes/no - true/false entry about whether the customer has been contacted yet)